Skip to content

 Raises:

-ValueError: If an unsupported aggregation type is provided.
+ValueError: If an unsupported ``aggregation_type`` or ``interval`` is

 Example: